 5. Not Saving in the Correct Format

-Now, these being said, we hope that your work will get to higher quality standards and we are looking forward to hearing how you overcame other issues regarding clients’ demands, graphics mistakes, and logo redesigns.
+Now, this being said, we hope that your work will get to higher quality standards and we are looking forward to hearing how you overcame other issues regarding clients’ demands, graphics mistakes, and logo redesigns.
 Read this: Know Your File Types: When to use JPEG, GIF & PNG also read: The Best Tricks to Reduce File Size Without Quality Loss in Photoshop CC